clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/close.md

-# close
+# BrowserTab.close

 ***def close(self) -> None***

-Close the tab.
+Close the browser tab.
+The browser will be closed too if no opened tab.

 **Returns:**
     &emsp;None